solariumphp/solarium-cloud/README.md

 # solarium-cloud
 Solarium extension to connect to SolrCloud via Apache Zookeeper.

 This is an alpha version of solarium-cloud.
-Do not use in production yet.

 ## Requirement
 The extension requires the PHP Zookeeper extension, which can be found here: